mia-platform/documentation/docs/development_suite/debugging/telepresence.md

 ### Installing Telepresence

-Telepresence works on both Mac OS X, Windows, and Linux, with OS-native packages.
+Telepresence works on Mac OS X, Windows, and Linux, with OS-native packages.

 Follow the [official guide](https://www.getambassador.io/docs/telepresence-oss/2.17/quick-start?os=gnu-linux) to install Telepresence on your machine, and, if necessary, in your cluster.